The information below gives you a general time-frame of important events as you near retirement.

 The year that you are planning on retiring, you will need to be in contact with the SPTRFA.
 To make the process easy and efficient, we recommend the following:

-- Contact the SPTRFA at least 90 days in advance of the date you plan to retire to discuss the retirement benefit process and your options.
-We provide you with the necessary documents to apply for retirement benefits.
+- Contact the retirement office at least 90 days in advance of the date you plan to retire to discuss the retirement benefit process and your options.
+We provide you with the necessary documents to apply for your lifetime retirement pension benefits.

 - You may apply for retirement benefits up to 90 days after your last employment date, provided that you have not returned to work with SPPS during that time.
 Benefits would be retroactive to the first eligible retirement date after your last day of work.

-- Eligible retirement dates are the 1st and 16th of each month.
+- Eligible pension dates are the 1st and 16th of each month.

 Questions regarding post-retirement health insurance, severance pay and resignation processes should be directed to benefits department at St. Paul Public Schools (SPPS) or St. Paul College (SPC).
-For easy to follow guidelines please refer to the Pre-Retirement Checklist.
+For easy to follow guidelines please refer to the Pre-Retirement Checklist included in every member estimate.